Washington DC plane crash: What we know so far about the mid-air collision near Reagan Airport

 What has happened?

-An American Airlines plane inbound from Kansas collided with a U.S. Army Black Hawk helicopter near Ronald Reagan National Airport at 8:47 ET on Wednesday night.
+An American Airlines plane from Kansas collided with a U.S. Army Black Hawk helicopter near Ronald Reagan National Airport at 8:47 p.m.
+Wednesday.

-Horrified eyewitnesses described a visible explosion lighting up the night sky.
+Horrified eyewitnesses described an explosion lighting up the night sky.
 “It looked to me like a giant Roman candle, sparks shooting from the head of the plane down to the tail.
 I saw that for about two seconds,” bystander Ari Schulman told NBC Washington.

+Video from an observation camera at the nearby Kennedy Center shows the collision.

 Air traffic control watched as the passenger jet and helicopter collided before plunging into the river.
-In audio obtained by CBS News, a dispatcher said: "The accident happened in the river.
+An emergency dispatcher said on police radios that "the accident happened in the river.
 Both the helicopter and the plane crashed in the river."

-The airport will remain closed until 11am as helicopters from law enforcement agencies across the region flew over the scene in search of survivors.
-Inflatable rescue boats were launched into the Potomac River from a point near the airport along the George Washington Parkway, just north of the airport.
+Helicopters from law enforcement agencies flew over the scene in search of survivors.
+Inflatable rescue boats were launched into the Potomac River in a desperate attempt to locate survivors.

-Video from an observation camera at the nearby Kennedy Center shows two sets of lights consistent with separate aircraft appearing to conjoin in a large fireball.

-Authorities are focussing their investigation on why the helicopter was flying at that location and altitude and at that moment, CBS News cited a law enforcement source as saying.
-But transport secretary Sean Duffy said in a Thursday morning press conference that the flight patterns taken by both aircraft were “not unusual.”
+Authorities are focussing their investigation on why the helicopter was flying near the runway.
+Duffy said in a Thursday morning press conference that the flight patterns taken by both aircraft were “not unusual.”

-The fuselage of the plane is sitting in waist-deep water, Duffy added.

-Carried out by 300 first responders, rescue efforts were took place in “frigid conditions” with heavy winds and icy water temperatures, Chf Donnelly said in the press conference.
+The helicopter was aware that there was a plane in the area, Duffy said, adding that there had not been a breakdown in communications between two aircraft.

 Who was on the American Airlines flight?